Commonwealth Day: United Kingdom

 In London an inter-denominational service is led by the Head of the Commonwealth at Westminster Abbey.
 During the service, representatives of Commonwealth countries offer the flags of member states for blessing.
 A reception hosted by the Commonwealth Secretary-General is held after the service.
 A wreath-laying ceremony to commemorate the sacrifice of Commonwealth soldiers at London's Commonwealth Memorial Gates is attended by the Commonwealth Secretary-General, and is held before the service at Westminster Abbey.

 Several other events, such as the Commonwealth Africa Summit, also take place around the United Kingdom on Commonwealth Day.

 British Overseas Territories

 Commonwealth Day was formerly celebrated as a public holiday in several British Overseas Territories.
-The day was observed as a school holiday in British Hong Kong before the handover of the territory from the United Kingdom to China in 1997.
+The day was observed as a school holiday in British Hong Kong before the Sovereignty transfer from the United Kingdom to China in 1997.
 The date was also formerly observed as a public holiday in Gibraltar.
 In 2021 the holiday was moved to February instead of March.
 In 2022, Commonwealth Day was no longer listed as a public holiday in Gibraltar, with the February public holiday replaced by the Winter Midterm Bank Holiday.
 Although the event is no longer a public holiday, the Government of Gibraltar continues to mark Commonwealth Day through various events.